-If you are fortunate enough to keep company with one of these distinctive tabby cat breeds, you already know that the tabby cat temperament is classic “pet cat.”
+If you are fortunate enough to keep company with one of these distinctive tabby cat breeds, you already know that the tabby cat personalilty is classic “pet cat.”

 When it comes to cohabitating with a kitty sidekick, there is none better than the classic tabby cat!

-Rest assured, you will soon find out the answer to this question here!
+Rest assured, you will soon find out the answers to these questions here!

 There are all different types of tabby cats, from a long haired tabby cat to a short haired tabby cat, to a fluffy tabby cat and many more variations besides these.